straup/flickr-commons-metadata/README.md

 * Riksarkivet (National Archives of Norway) (hugovk / 20131223)
 * National Library of Sweden (hugovk / 20131223)
 * Swedish National Heritage Board (hugovk / 20131223)
+* Mississippi Department of Archives and History (straup / 20131223)

 _If you are archiving one or more institutions below add them here and send me a pull request or open an issue and I will add it to the list._